sharetribe/flex-docs/src/docs/ftw-content/hosted-microcopy/index.md

 });
 ```

-#### Fetching translations by alias
+#### Fetching microcopy by alias

 In addition to fetching assets by version, you can fetch them by a
 specific alias instead of a version.
-Currently, translations can be
+Currently, microcopy can be fetched
-fetched with the alias _latest_, which returns the most recently updated
+with the alias _latest_, which returns the most recently updated version
-version of the translations.
+of the microcopy file.
 The response also contains the version
 information for the most recent asset, so that subsequent fetches can be
 done based on asset version.

 When fetching by alias, the cache time is a few seconds for development
 environment and up to 5 minutes for production environment.
 In other
-words, it can take up to 5 minutes for translation updates to be visible
+words, it can take up to 5 minutes for microcopy updates to be visible
 in a production environment.
 These cache times are subject to change.

 ```js